NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_PI.md

 or organizations that paid for the identified ads.
 The assessment should confirm whether any sponsor information is retrievable.

--   **Yes, through the GUI**
+-   Yes, through the GUI

 -   Yes, through the API

--   No
+-   **No**

-Our API tests failed as that information was only available for political ads.
+Pinterest does not provide a public API that offers systematic access to an ad repository or the ability to extract advertising content data for broad research purposes, so this question is not applicable in this context.

 **OC11: Does the platform provide data on the period during which ads were served?**